LoyolaChicagoCode/cs2-project9-searching-java/README.md

-# COMP 271 Lab 8: linear and binary search
+# COMP 271 Project 9: linear and binary search

 # Group activity

-Work in teams of two but submit individually (see details below)
+In this activity, we'll explore search algorithms on geodata (CTA stations).

 # Objectives